OAuth PKCE

 Step 3: Use the API key

-Store the API key securely and use it to make OpenRouter requests.
+Store the API key securely within the user’s browser or in your own database, and use it to make OpenRouter requests.

 Error Codes